EarthDollar/go-earthdollar/README.md

            ethereum/client-go --fast --cache=512
 ```

-This will start geth in fast sync mode with a DB memory allowance of 512MB just as the above command does.
+This will start ged in fast sync mode with a DB memory allowance of 512MB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

 ### Programatically interfacing Geth nodes